lovelgeorge99/Python_Tkinter/README.md

 # Python_Tkinter
-Using Python tjinter to create basic Applications
+Using Python tkinter to create basic Applications